JiggityMaggotKetamynes/Chips/YC_application.md

 ## Describe what your company does in 50 characters or less.

-Smart-contract crypto for trading, finance, and retail
+Interoperable Layer 1 blockchain for trading

 ## What is your company going to make?
 Please describe your product and what does it do.